sutta » mn » Majjhima Nikāya 114

 abyābajjhaṁ, bhante, attabhāvapaṭilābhaṁ abhinibbattayato pariniṭṭhitabhāvāya akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti.

-And what way of reincarnating causes unskillful qualities to decline while skillful qualities grow?
-Generating rebirth in a pleasing reincarnation, which because of its preparedness causes unskillful qualities to decline while skillful qualities grow.
+And reincarnation in what kind of life-form causes unskillful qualities to decline while skillful qualities grow?
+For one who generates rebirth in a pleasing life-form for the sake of the state of perfection, unskillful qualities decline while skillful qualities grow.

 ‘Attabhāvapaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of reincarnating:
+‘I say that there are two kinds of reincarnation in a life-form:

 sevitabbampi, asevitabbampi;